 The next morning we packed a lunch and set out for Kastelhamn, Åland's only castle.
 Castles are always fun to visit, and there appear to be many different methods and degrees of restoration.
 This one was nice, in part because it had lots of signs in English, and in part because it clearly described the different periods of the castle's use and how the structure changed over the centuries.
 There were guides taking groups around, but none speaking English.
 We learned about Swedish, Finnish and Russian history, and about witch trials that had taken place there in the early seventeenth century.

 After we had our picnic lunch, we toured Jan Karls-gården, an open air museum of historic buildings from around Åland.
-(See photo at the top of this blog article).
-There were three windmills (“pole mills”), and the brochure explained that historically every farm had a windmill.
-There was also a “splash mill” set up to operate a grain grinding operation using just the water from a small creek.
+(See photo at the top of this page).
+There were three windmills ("pole mills"), and the brochure explained that historically every farm had a windmill.
+There was also a "splash mill" set up to operate a grain grinding operation using just the water from a small creek.
 We saw farm houses for different levels of wealth, stables, a sauna, a boathouse and a foundry.
 We learned more about the midsommar pole which we have seen in several places.
 Typically they are as tall as a civic flagpole, and have a sun, a circle of sailboats sailing around the pole, a puppet figure who flaps his arms, cross beams with colorful crowns of fabric and a network of (now-brown) greenery.
-All these elements are symbolic of prosperity, fertility, favorable winds, and I’m sure other elements I’ve forgotten already.
+All these elements are symbolic of prosperity, fertility, favorable winds, and I'm sure other elements I've forgotten already.
 Apparently the midsommar poles are erected on the eve of the summer solstice and stay in place until just before midsommar the following year.

-We returned the rental car, and did our laundry that night and planned to depart yesterday morning.
+We returned the rental car, did our laundry that night and planned to depart yesterday morning.
 Before our departure I walked to buy a few more groceries, and just above the marina saw the start of an American car show.
 The Scandinavians generally, and perhaps the Ålanders in particular seem to love American cars from the fifties.
 All this summer we have seen here and there gigantic tail-finned Cadillacs and other American luxury car brands (especially convertibles) plying the streets, especially on the weekends.
 There had seemed to be more than a few here in Åland, including an Edsel parked on the street above the marina.
 For this show, they had 30 or 40 old American cars lined up.
 You could see them all, plus buy souvenirs in the booths, for 5 euros.
-I certainly didn’t want to pay for that, but it was interesting looking from afar.
+I certainly didn't want to pay for that, but it was interesting looking from afar.
 Somewhat distressingly, some of the booths were decorated with big Confederate flags.
 Perhaps they have no idea.